gve-sw/gve_devnet_webex_incident_response_meeting_rooms/README.md

 in the sample code.
 NOTE: This URL does not actually have to map to a public IP address out on the internet.

-### Webex Spaces and team setup
+### Webex Spaces setup

+To use this sample, all spaces to be used for incident responses should be moderated by the user with Webex Admin role you will use below to log in and generate the needed token file.
+The title of those space also needs to be set to the value specified in the INCIDENT_SPACE_NAMES_PREFIX constant in your copy of the server.py script.
+The default value is "Response" but you can change it before running the sample App.
+For example, if you wanted to create 3 incident response spaces using the existing default prefix, you could use the Admin user to create spaces titled "ResponseConf1", "ResponseConf2" and "ResponseConf3" and mark them as "moderated" as you create them that that admin user appears as a moderator for the spaces.

+All users that you want to be able to manage incident response conferences must be members of a separate space created with a user with the Webex Admin role you intend to use below to log in which needs to have the title specified in the INCIDENT_RESPONDERS_SPACE_NAME constant of your copy of the server.py script.
+It's default value is "Incident_Responders_Members" but you can change it before running the sample app.
+It is a good idea to mark that space as moderated by the admin user that created it and perhaps other members you trust to manage it so that not anyone in the organization can add responders.

-To use this sample, all users that want to be able to manage incident response conferences must be moderators of the Webex Spaces (rooms) that will be used to host the online meetings and contain users.
-You can select existing spaces with members already in the space, the sample code will consolidate those users with it's own database so that when you edit it within the web interface consistency is maintained.
+To get started, you can select existing spaces with members already in the space as long as you make the admin user a moderator and change the title to start with the value in the INCIDENT_SPACE_NAMES_PREFIX constant, the sample application will consolidate those users with it's own database so that when you edit it within the web interface consistency is maintained.